tristiisch/ft_containers/README.md

 ## Our Tester
 `./test.sh`
 It will display the result of some unit tests with our vector, stack, map then compare the output with the STL output.
-After that, it restarts with nos and checks for leaks (valgrind on linux, leaks on macos).
-If it finds leaks, it tries to find leaks on the STL (maybe our tests with the STL?) and if it finds them, a warning is printed.
+After that, it checks for leaks (valgrind on linux, leaks on macos).

 ## mli42's tester
 `cd containers_test && ./do.sh vector stack map` \